Miami Dolphins Elevate WR Malik Jefferson from Practice Squad Amid Injury Concerns

 The Dolphins’ front office emphasized that Jefferson’s promotion is part of a broader strategy to maintain depth and flexibility across the roster.
 Analysts note that adding young, dynamic receivers midseason can create matchup problems for defenses, especially in high-stakes AFC games.

 Financially, the promotion carries minimal impact under the NFL’s practice squad elevation rules, allowing Miami to strengthen the roster without affecting the salary cap significantly.
-Jefferson will be immediately eligible to play in upcoming games, including key matchups against AFC East rivals such as the Buffalo Bills and New England Patriots.
+Jefferson will be immediately eligible to play in upcoming games, including key matchups against AFC East rivals such as the

 This strategic move highlights the Dolphins’ proactive approach to roster management.
 Injuries are inevitable during the season, but by elevating Jefferson, the team ensures continuity in offensive production and keeps defenses guessing.